mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 requirement.
 Waiting on the condition variable SHOULD also be limited by the WaitQueueTimeout, if the driver supports one and it was specified by the user.

-If the pool is closed, any attempt to check out a `Connection <#connection>`_ MUST throw an Error, and any items in the waitQueue MUST be removed from the waitQueue and throw an Error.
+If the pool is "closed" or "paused", any attempt to check out a `Connection
+<#connection>`_ MUST throw an Error.
+The error thrown as a result of the pool
+being "paused" MUST be considered a non-timeout network error for the purposes of retryability and monitoring.

-If minPoolSize is set, the `Connection <#connection>`_ Pool MUST always have at least minPoolSize total `Connections <#connection>`_.
+If minPoolSize is set, the `Connection <#connection>`_ Pool MUST have at least minPoolSize total `Connections <#connection>`_ while it is "ready".
 If the pool does not implement a background thread, the checkOut method is responsible for `populating the pool
 <#populating-the-pool-with-a-connection-internal-implementation>`_ with enough
 `Connections <#connection>`_ such that this requirement is met.